ivieaprojects28/portfolio/hotelmanagement (C++)/README.md

 I followed a tutorial to make a hotel management system.
-This helped me with the basic of input/output, and variable handling.
+This helped me with the basics of input/output, and variable handling.

+BRIEF OVERVIEW:

+GOALS:

+TECH USED:

+INSTALLATION INSTRUCTIONS: